 Having a garden has been so nice to get fresh veggies on the table this summer, especially when it comes to side dishes for a fried chicken dinner!

 The kids are all usually around for Sunday dinner.
-I’ve been getting lots of requests for fried chicken and this Oven Fried Chicken hit the spot for this week’s Sunday supper.
+I’ve been getting lots of requests for my easy popcorn chicken and this Oven Fried Chicken hit the spot for this week’s Sunday supper.

 It has a crunchy coating made of cornflake crumbs and lots of great seasonings.
 I used thin sliced chicken breasts for a quick dinner.
 You can also use bone-in breasts, legs and thighs, which ever you have on hand.

 There’s a good reason for everyone having a major fried chicken craving, I hardly ever make it.
 It’s so messy and it takes FOREVER!